Moths and Butterflies Australasia Inc.

 Councillor (Website Officer): Ying Luo

-Ms Ying Luo is an early career entomologist, working on her PhD on the systematics and biology of Australian Gracillariidae based at the Australian National Insect Collection and The Australian National University.
-Her entomological exploits have taken her far and wide, from a research assistant position in Hong Kong to a project officer with the Northern Australia Quarantine Strategy (Department of Agriculture, Water and the Environment) in Darwin.
-She described her first insect species at the age of 21 and since then has been looking for opportunities to describe even more.
-This desire led her to her current project which will involve an integrated taxonomic revision of the Australian Gracillariidae, a group of micro-lepidopterans whose larvae are leaf miners.
+Ying Luo is an early career entomologist, with a background in insect taxonomy and systematics.
+Her entomological exploits have taken her far and wide, from working as a research assistant in Hong Kong to working in Darwin.
+She described her first insect species (an ant) at the age of 21 and since then has been looking for opportunities to describe even more.
+This desire led her to her MPhil project based at the Australian National Insect Collection on a group of leaf-mining lepidopterans, the Phyllocnistinae (Family: Gracillariidae).
 Due to the lack of previous work in this area, she is keen to understand more about all leaf-mining Lepidoptera.
-Ying is passionate about the diversity of insects and diversity in science, and looks forward to being part of MABA.
+Ying is passionate about the diversity of insects and diversity in science.